 Fairly paid for a fair days work - wages and benefits meet at least the national standards if not higher

 Working hours - again, working hours must meet national legal standards with overtime being voluntary and paid at a higher rate

 Working conditions - should be safe, hygienic and clean

-Here's just one of our suppliers.
-Based in Pakistan they're a family owned business and it's delightful not only to meet the father and son who do such a good job of running the business, but also the wider family circle too.
+One of our suppliers (featured in the header of this page) is based in Pakistan, they're a family owned business and it's delightful not only to meet the father and son who do such a good job of running the business, but also the wider family circle too.
 They recently relocated to a new factory and invested in green solar panels to meet their energy requirements.
 Trees have been planted around the factory, making it a welcoming and shady environment for workers.
 The factory have a sponsorship scheme, paying for workers to attend university and better their education and providing a job for them once they graduate.